Astera-Finance/astera/tests/echidna/README.md

 514. ✅ `setUseReserveAsCollateral` must not reduce the health factor below 1.
 515. ✅ Users must not be able to steal funds from flashloans.
 516. ✅ The total value borrowed must always be less than the value of the collateral when flow borrowing is disabled.
-517. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there's total debt.
+517. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there is collateral.
-518. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there's total debt.
+518. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there is debt.
-519. ✅ (L-03) A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
+519. ✅ A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
 520. 🚚
 521. 🚚
 522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.